Silent treatment

-Silent treatment is the refusal to communicate verbally and electronically with someone who is trying to communicate and elicit a response.
+Silent treatment is the refusal to communicate with someone who is trying to communicate and elicit a response.
 It may range from just sulking to malevolent abusive controlling behaviour.
 It may be a passive-aggressive form of emotional abuse in which displeasure, disapproval and contempt is exhibited through nonverbal gestures while maintaining verbal silence.
-Clinical psychologist Harriet Braiker identifies it as a form of manipulative punishment.
-It may be used as a form of social rejection; according to the social psychologist Kipling Williams it is the most common form of ostracism.
+It is a form of manipulative punishment.
+It may be used as a form of social rejection; according to the social psychologist Kipling Williams, it is the most common form of ostracism.

 Origin of term

-The term originated from "treatment" through silence, which was fashionable in prisons in the 19th century.
-In use since the prison reforms of 1835, the silent treatment was used in prisons as an alternative to physical punishment, as it was believed that forbidding prisoners from speaking, calling them by a number rather than their name, and making them cover their faces so they couldn't see each other would encourage reflection on their crimes.
+The term originated from "treatment" through silence, which was fashionable in European and American prisons in the 19th century, such as in the Auburn system.
+"In use since the prison reforms of 1835, the silent treatment was used in prisons as an alternative to physical punishment, as it was believed that forbidding prisoners from speaking, calling them by a number rather than their name, and making them cover their faces so they couldn't see each other would encourage reflection on their crimes".

 In interpersonal relationships

 In a relationship, the silent treatment can be a difficult pattern to break and resolve because if it is ingrained, relationships may gradually deteriorate.
 The silent treatment is more likely to be used by individuals with low self-esteem and a low tolerance for conflict.
 In order to avoid conflict, an individual will refuse to acknowledge it and will sometimes use silent treatment as a control mechanism.
 Enactors of the silent treatment punish their victims by refusing to speak to them or even acknowledge their presence.
 Through silence, the enactors "loudly" communicate their displeasure, anger, upset and frustration.
-The consequences of this behavior on the person at the receiving end by silence are feelings of alienation, confusion, incompetence, frustration, and self-worthlessness.
 These feelings can elicit a maladaptive response from victims with high rejection sensitivity levels, which can often lead to violence and more physical displays of aggression.

 Purposeful silence is a form of attention seeking behavior and can generate desired responses, such as attention, or a feeling of power from creating uncertainty for the victim.
-Unfortunately, the avoidance of conflict in the form of silent treatment is psychologically exhausting for all involved parties and leads to the irreparable deterioration of meaningful romantic, and familial relationships.
+Unfortunately, the avoidance of conflict in the form of silent treatment is psychologically exhausting for all involved parties and leads to the irreparable deterioration of meaningful romantic and familial relationships.

-In the workplace

-Research by the Workplace Bullying Institute suggests that "using the silent treatment to ice out & separate from others" is the fourth most common of all workplace bullying tactics experienced, and is reported in 64 percent of cases of workplace bullying.
-The silent treatment is a recognized form of abusive supervision.
-Other forms include: reminding the victim of past failures, failing to give proper credit, wrongfully assigning blame or blowing up in fits of temper.